modenaxe/SlicerBoneMat/README.md

     * Since phantom calibration derives the HU to CT density formula, enabling it disables the related input fields
   * After entering the values for the evaluation steps, you can create a new preset to save them for later
 * Options
-  * The options here allow for further optional finetuning
+  * The options here allow for further finetuning
   * Some further clarification:
     * The 3 algorithm choices reflect the 3 published versions of BoneMat over the years
     * Poisson's ratio is used in the output formats, as it is important for the FEA solvers to perform simulations